 A reintegration meeting is part of the process of a child reintegrating into school.
 The meeting will take place on the first day of the child's return.
 The meeting will be held with parents and carers and the child (if appropriate).
-The meeting will outline the next steps of the plan and the support

-10 Further detail is contained at paragraphs 101-107 in the DfE Behaviour Guidance that is in place for the child, e.g. daily diary.
+The meeting will outline the next steps of the plan and the support that is in place for the child, e.g. daily diary.
 This could involve externa; support by means of referral to Dudley inclusive Pathways.
 It could also be appropriate for the SENCo to look into short-term placements at specialist provisions as a means of support.